Beitar Nahariya F.C.: History

 The club's spell in Liga Artzit lasted only one season, as they finished second bottom in the 1986–87 season, winning only four games, and relegated back to Liga Alef.
 After another relegation, to Liga Bet, the club folded in 1995.

-The club had reformed in 2007 and joined Liga Gimel, the lowest tier of Israeli football, where they finished runners-up in the Upper Galilee division, and promoted to Liga Bet.
-In the 2012–13 season, the club won the Liga Bet North A division with a margin of 13 points over the second placed club, and promoted to Liga Alef.
+The club had reformed in 2007 and joined Liga Gimel, the lowest tier of Israeli football, where they finished runners-up in the Upper Galilee division, and were promoted to Liga Bet.
+In the 2012–13 season, the club won the Liga Bet North A division with a margin of 13 points over the second-placed club, and promoted to Liga Alef.